We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 The author works with children, teenagers, and parents using CBT.

 This book has an average customer rating of 4.6 out of 5 stars.
-It is available to purchase for around $11 on Kindle and $12 in paperback.
+It is available to purchase for free on Kindle and $12 in paperback.

 This book is for parents and caregivers of toddlers and teenagers.
 It shares exercises that they can implement with their children that could help them reduce anxiety and control their fears.
 It also covers how to handle the pressure that can come with tests and exams.